 Checks will be undertaken corresponding to Safer Recruitment procedures on all adults working in the school to establish their suitability to work with children.
-Records of these checks will be kept in accordance with Part 3 - Keeping Children Safe in Education 2016.
+Records of these checks will be kept in accordance with Part 3 - Keeping Children Safe in Education 2018, and Data Protection legislation.